brennanbrown/WriteClub/_authors/gwyn-mckay.md

 instagram:      https://www.instagram.com/feyrailen_art_stuff/
 ---

-G. C. is a General Science major with a passion for poetic writing.
+McKay (any pronouns) identifies as Genderfluid.
+They are currently a General Science major with a passion for art and poetic writing.